TugboatQA/docs/tugboat-billing/index.md

 You can view how much storage you've used by going to your Project Dashboard, and looking at the Project Stats section:

-1. Go to username -> My Projects at the upper-right of the Tugboat dashboard;
+1. Go to username -> [My Projects](https://dashboard.tugboat.qa/projects) at the
+   upper-right of the Tugboat dashboard.
-2. Select the project where you want to view disk space used;
+2. Select the project where you want to view disk space used.
 3. Scroll down to **Project Stats**.

 ![Project Stats -> Project Storage](_images/project-stats-project-storage.png)